-Before hitting the road, you have to make sure you have a few essentials.
-Everyone knows that certain items are a must, like a driver’s license or shoes.
+Before hitting the road, you should make sure you have a few essentials.
+Everyone knows that certain items are a must, like a driver’s license or your vehicle registration.
 But what about the essentials that aren’t legally required but could make a world of difference should you run into a problem?

 Picture this: you’re happily driving down the road when your car decides to unexpectedly break down.
 You manage to pull over to the side of the street, but your car dies shortly after.
 It’s cold, you have no heat, and you’re starting to get hungry.

 Luckily, there’s an easy way to avoid this situation, or at least make sure you’re not cold and hungry while it’s happening.
-That’s where a driver’s emergency roadside safety kit comes in, which can be easily stored in the trunk of your car.
-But what should you keep in your kit or the kits inside your company cars?
-We have just a few suggestions.
+That’s where a car emergency kit comes in, which can be easily stored in the trunk of your vehicle.
+But what should you keep in your emergency kit or the kits inside your company cars?
+We have a few suggestions.

 Drivers can customize their kits for their own particular needs, but there are a few items that may come in handy if your car breaks down or you find yourself in an accident:

 - A fire extinguisher

 When the weather cools down, it’s even more dangerous to be stranded in your car.
 That’s not to say you shouldn’t have a kit prepared in the summer, but with freezing cold temperatures to combat in the winter, it’s especially important to have some items prepared to keep you warm.
 Here are a few items that could come in handy should you be trapped in a snowstorm:

 - A first aid kit